The Norman Conquest: From Chronicles to Archaeology

 Perhaps the most direct evidence comes from the bones of the warriors themselves.
 Several mass graves and small burial clusters have been discovered near known battle sites, though locating them remains difficult due to post-medieval ploughing and reburial.
 At Hastings, recent salvage excavations ahead of road widening uncovered a pit containing the commingled remains of at least eight individuals, all young adult males.
 Skeletal analysis revealed blunt-force trauma to the skulls, sharp-force cuts on the arms used to parry blows, and a healed clavicle fracture from an earlier fight.
 One skeleton showed a healed arrow wound to the hip, suggesting the individual survived a previous engagement only to die at Hastings.
 The study of such remains helps archaeologists refine theories about the intensity of Norman warfare and the experience of common soldiers.

 Bioarchaeology also sheds light on the health and diet of Norman troops.
 Isotope analysis of tooth enamel from skeletons found at camp sites indicates that many men came from a variety of geographic regions—the lowlands of northern France, Flanders, and even Brittany—and that their diet shifted during campaigns, with an increased consumption of animal protein typical of army provisioning.
 These data match the documentary record of William gathering a multinational force and feeding it through a combination of plunder, purchase, and local taxation.
+At the mass burial site discovered near the River Derwent in Yorkshire, isotope analysis of a single femur showed that the individual had spent his childhood in the Rhineland, underscoring how far afield mercenaries traveled to join the conquest.

 Challenges and Future Directions